MultiplatformKickstarter/website/content/_index.md

 Create multiplatform applications within minutes using Kotlin Multiplatform.

 We are working hard to be available soon.
+Subscribe to our newsletter if you want to be the first to know when it's released.